 As a single parent, if you do not have a financial settlement with your ex over finances, the chances are that you will find yourself in the difficult spot of providing for the expenses.
 While you try to take care of the money situation, you could often find yourself juggling between jobs and trying to take on more than one job to help support your financial condition.
-It can not only put a lot of stress on your mind as well as your health, but it can also take away a lot of your time and make it difficult for you to spend quality time with your children.
+It can not only lead to increased stress on your mind and health but can also take away a lot of your time and make it difficult for you to spend quality time with your children.

-Spending all your time, attention and strength on focusing on the finances can take a toll on you, which can have a negative impact on the child’s development and also on the way you behave with your children.
+Spending all your time, attention, and energy on focusing on the finances can take a toll on you, leading to potential negative impact on the child’s development and also on the way you behave with them.
 Until you have a proper plan where you can balance the income and the expenditure, it can get difficult for you to concentrate on anything else.
 Try and involve your children in the budget planning to make it easier to manage money as well as to keep them in the loop.
 Also, they will know about your difficulty balancing work and parenting, which will make them more responsible.

 2. Being Overloaded With Work: